City of Greater Shepparton

 The City of Greater Shepparton is a local government area in the Hume region of Victoria, Australia, located in the north-east part of the state.
-It covers an area of 2422 km2 and, in June 2018, had a population of 66,007.
+It covers an area of 2422 km2 and, in August 2021, had a population of 68,409.
 It includes the city of Shepparton and the towns of Arcadia, Ardmona, Congupna, Dookie, Grahamvale, Kialla, Lemnos, Merrigum, Mooroopna, Murchison, Tallygaroopna, Tatura, Toolamba and Undera.
-It was formed in 1994 from the amalgamation of the City of Shepparton, Shire of Shepparton, and parts of the Shire of Rodney, Shire of Euroa, Shire of Goulburn, Shire of Tungamah, Shire of Violet Town and Shire of Waranga.

-The City is governed and administered by the Greater Shepparton City Council; its seat of local government and administrative centre is located at the council headquarters in Shepparton, it also has a service centre located in Tatura.
-The City is named after the main urban settlement located in the centre of the LGA, that is Shepparton, which together with adjoining Mooroopna form the LGA's most populous urban area with a population of 51,903.
+The city is governed and administered by the Greater Shepparton City Council.
+Its seat of local government and administrative centre is located at the council headquarters in Shepparton; it also has a service centre located in Tatura.
+The city is named after the main urban settlement located in the centre of the LGA, that is Shepparton, which together with adjoining Mooroopna form the LGA's most populous urban area with a population of 51,903.

+History

+The City was formed in 1994 from the amalgamation of the City of Shepparton, the Shire of Shepparton, the vast bulk of the Shire of Rodney, and parts of the Shire of Euroa, Shire of Goulburn, Shire of Tungamah, Shire of Violet Town and Shire of Waranga.